lhchavez/gtalkjsonproxy/README.md

     openssl rsa -in server.key-pass -out server.key
     rm server.csr

-Repeat the above for the client key, conveniently named `client.key`.
+Repeat the above for the client key and certificate.
+These identify the GTalkJsonProxy to Microsoft's Push Notification Server.

     openssl genrsa -aes256 -out client.key-pass 1024
     openssl req -new -key client.key-pass -out client.csr